-Statistics of the Number of Houses Supplied, and Proportion of them with a "Constant Supply" of Water, and the Average Daily Supply.
-The existing "water-rate" (4 per cent. on the rateable value, and upwards) might continue to be levied as part of the County Council rate; but there is no reason why any special charge should be made for water, any more than for roads, drainage, police, or other services of public utility.
-We can, at least, afford "Communism in water.
+The existing "water-rate," equalised and properly graduated, might continue to be levied as part of the County Council rate; but there is no reason why any special charge should be made for water, any more than for roads, drainage, police, or other services of public utility.
+We can, at least, afford "Communism in water."